 - In case you are allergic to any of its biocomponents, it can cause Burning and itching of the skin

 - Regular intake of high dosage can cause Stomach pain and cramps

 - Long-term use at high doses will lead to Diarrhea, kidney problems, blood in the urine, low potassium, muscle weakness, weight loss, and heart disturbances.

-With years to come, it is evident that more than 50 percent of diabetics will move towards holistic herbal health treatment.
+More than 50 percent of people with diabetes will move towards holistic herbal health treatment in years to come.
 So, whether you are looking for ways to improve blood glucose levels or cut down the symptoms of diabetes, Aloe Vera can be a great herb.
-It is very rich with antioxidants, vitamins, minerals and bioactive components that aid in lowering and maintaining the blood glucose levels.
+It is vibrant with antioxidants, vitamins, minerals, and bioactive components.
+These components help lower and maintain blood glucose levels.